24/7 Support Line - Call Now

 Overview

 Guidance Center is a mental health treatment center for people seeking treatment near McKean County.
-As part of their treatment modalities for recovery, Guidance Center provides couples/family therapy during treatment.
+As part of their treatment modalities for recovery, Guidance Center provides couples/family therapy, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Guidance Center is located in Kane, Pennsylvania, accepting cash or self-payment for treatment.

 Guidance Center at a Glance